GoogleContainerTools/kpt-functions-catalog/functions/go/set-labels/README.md

 must be specified in the `labels` field.
-Sometimes you have resources ( especially custom resources) that have labels or selectors fields in fields other than the [defaults][commonlabels], you can specify such label fields using additionalLabelFields.
+Sometimes you have resources ( especially custom resources) that have labels or selectors fields in fields other than the [defaults][commonlabels], you can specify such label fields using `additionalLabelFields`.
 It will be used jointly with the [defaults][commonlabels].

 `additionalLabelFields` has following fields: